Coveo Cloud Indexing Pipeline

-Create and add indexing pipeline extensions to your Coveo Cloud organization.
+Create and add indexing pipeline extensions to your Coveo organization.

-Assign one or more extensions to a specific source (see Applying an Extension to a Source).
+Assign one or more extensions to a specific source (see Apply an Extension to a Source).

 Define a condition to execute the extension only when the item meets some criteria (see Indexing Pipeline Extension Condition Syntax Reference).